 Ohio University’s Career and Leadership Development Center (CLDC) has been recognized for career services excellence by the National Association for Colleges and Employers (NACE).
 Just this year, the CLDC greatly expanded its online network of job and internship opportunities with access to thousands of employers in the Handshake platform.

-OHIO is recognized as a leader in research and innovation and received a Doctoral University High Research Activity classification from the Carnegie Foundation, signaling its place among the top 5% of USA universities.
-Annual research expenditures at OHIO topped $61 million in the past fiscal year.
+OHIO is recognized as a leader in research and innovation and received a Designated Doctoral University - High Research Activity classification from the Carnegie Foundation, signaling its place among the top 5% of USA universities.
+Annual research expenditures at OHIO topped $53 million in the past fiscal year.

 More than 800 students participated in the 2018 Research and Creativity Expo, where students exhibit inspired designs and innovative solutions, such as environmental restoration, improved medical treatments, educational video game software, and imaginative theatrical costumes and set designs.